SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

                       body="This section of the Developer Portal is under review and may be incomplete or contain minor errors." %}

-{% include jumbotron.html body="The Direct Payment scenario **is used by customers that are compliant with PCI-DSS regulations**, and is a way to implement card payments without using Swedbank Pay hosted payment page." %}
+{% include jumbotron.html body="The Direct Payment scenario **is used by customers that are compliant with PCI-DSS regulations**, and is a way to implement Card Payments without using Swedbank Pay hosted payment page.
+Consumers will need to be redirected to 3-D Secure page at the issuing bank if that is required by the bank.
+It is up to each issuing bank if this is required for every payment." %}

 {% include alert.html type="danger" icon="error" header="PCI-DSS Complicance"
 body="The direct integration option requires you to collect the card data on